Sindhu called up whether to continue playing All England, told to carry on by sports minister

 The Sports Ministry had on Thursday issued an advisory asking national federations to follow the Health Ministry's guidelines and avoid large gatherings in sports events.
 Earlier, it had asked all National Sports Federations to exercise caution while sending teams for foreign competitions.
 "Sindhu called me and I told her that those who are playing outside in important tournaments like the Olympic qualifications can continue to play but they should follow guidelines of those respective countries.
 They should also take certain safety measures," Rijiju told the media after the General Body Meeting of the Sports Authority of India here.

 "Which federation had reacted in what manner, I don't want to go into that.
 These guidelines will have to be followed in letter and spirit by the NSFs.
 They should also follow the guidelines of the Health Ministry."
-The COVID-19 pandemic has wreaked havoc the world over with the international sporting calendar going haywire, with many events, including Olympic qualifiers, being either postponed or canceled.
+The COVID-19 pandemic has wrecked havoc the world over with the international sporting calendar going haywire, with many events, including Olympic qualifiers, being either postponed or cancelled.
 "The shooting World Cup is postponed, basketball Olympic qualifier is postponed.
 And they (the BCCI) decided to postpone it (IPL).
 It was a decision taken in the interest of the nation.
-Health must be a priority for everybody."
+Health must be a priority for everybody," Rijiju said.
+Asked about any advisory on the senior national hockey team players who are still inside the SAI Centre in Bengaluru which has been shut down, he said, "Those inside the camps, all necessary precautionary measures are being taken.
+I have asked the officials to keep in touch with them.

+"We have issued two advisories, one for domestic events and another for those athletes training abroad."
+In an important decision, the GBM decided that all national and international events organised at SAI stadiums and facilities will be free of cost, including water and electricity charges.
+"We want to encourage international sports events being organised in india.
+We also want NSFs to organise national events without spending much, so we took this important decision," the sports minister said.

+Rijiju announced that all the existing SAI Extension and Special Area Games Centres will be merged into SAI Training Centres to be funded under Khelo India.
+"This will create better awareness and we will be able to focus on potential areas like tribal areas of a particular discipline," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)